ldstefanou/servebot-ai/README.md

-# Servebot
+# Servebot-AI

-A transformer-based tennis match prediction system that uses player-specific attention to model match outcomes.
+An attention-based tennis match prediction system that uses  match-specific attention to model match outcomes.
+Achieves best in class validation performance of 87% on out of sample US Open 2024 full schedule prediction.
+I built this to combine my love for ML with my passion for tennis!

 ## Approach

 The model treats tennis match prediction as a sequence modeling problem.
 For each match between players A and B, it creates a sequence from both players' historical matches leading up to the current match.

 Key innovation: **player-specific attention masking** ensures each historical match only attends to previous matches involving the same players, preventing the model from learning spurious correlations between unrelated matches.
+Furthermore by modelling the problem as a sequence of matches we require minimal feature engineering and instead let the model figure those out through attention.

 ## Features